waku-org/nwaku/docs/api/v2/node.md

   ## TODO Implement as wrapper around `waku_protocol`, and ensure Message is
   ## passed, not `data` field.

-proc subscribe*(contentFilter: ContentFilter, handler: ContentFilterHandler)
+method subscribe*(w: WakuNode, contentFilter: ContentFilter, handler: ContentFilterHandler)
   ## Subscribes to a ContentFilter.
 Triggers handler when receiving messages on
   ## this content filter.
 ContentFilter is a method that takes some content
   ## filter, specifically with `ContentTopic`, and a `Message`.
 The `Message`